solkimicreb/react-stax/examples/docs_new/src/pages/docs/routing/params/content.md

 <div id="params-demo"></div>

-You can learn more about the params object in the <span id="integrations-link"></span>.
+You can learn more about the params object in the <span id="integrations-link"> integrations docs</span>.

 ## The `inherit` option